 For instance, if you have put your plant indoors near an air conditioner, it will be enough to put it under temperature stress.

 Similarly, if kept outside and the external environment is way too hot for the plant to endure, it can also cause temperature stress,

 due to which the leaves of begonia may start to burn or droop.

-Begonia maculata loves temperature ranges between 60 and 75 Fahrenheit (15 to 23 degrees Celsius).
+Begonia maculata loves temperatures between 60 and 75 Fahrenheit (15 to 23 degrees Celsius).

-You can make good use of equipment to monitor the temperature of the plant’s soil, use a digital thermometer.
+You can make good use of equipment to monitor the temperature of the plant’s soil using a digital thermometer.